while2/d3graph/README.md

 # d3graph

-d3graph is a javascript graph visualization lib base on d3.js.
+d3graph is a javascript graph visualization tool base on d3.js.

-1. For DAG(Directed Acyclic Graph) only.
+1. For DAG (Directed Acyclic Graph) only.
 2. Automatically layout nodes and edges.
 3. Remember last layout and visualize the transition of graph with animation.

-> An undirected graph can be converted to DAG by assigning direction to edges based on some order of the nodes.
+> An undirected graph can also be converted to a DAG, by assigning each node with a particular order.

 A simple example with code [here](#example).